 Posted on Friday 24 September 2021

 The concept of a universal basic income is anything but new.
 Enlightenment philosophers like Thomas Paine, social activists like Martin Luther King Jr., and historical figures like Napoleon have all advocated for some form of universal basic income.
+After all which is better?
+UBI or getting multiplepayday loans in London?
+Depends on your situation right?

 Is universal basic income coming to Canada?
 It’s an idea that’s been off and on the table for decades (and in small test populations, it’s already been implemented), but the idea is coming up more frequently in recent political conversations.
 And it’s worth noting that both The Liberals and The Green Party have either expressed support or actively advocated for UBI.